How to Pitch The Westrn

 Writing that is exclusionary, offensive, or polarizing for the hell of it.
 This speaks for itself.

-Free writing, published work, completed work, or pitches already in consideration elsewhere.
+Free writing, or previously published work.
 This includes work already published on Substack.

 The Not-So-Fine Print

-Your pitch will be read by three very human editors.
+Your pitch will be read by a team of very human editors.
 We are all freelance writers and journalists whose pitches have been rejected countless times.
 We aim to communicate with you effectively, respectfully, and with a dose of warmth.
 We love workshopping ideas and we will occasionally have some insight of our own to share with you, even if we do reject your pitch.
-If we decide to buy your idea, your work will be edited in a collaborative manner, no matter what.
+If we decide to run with your idea, your work will be edited in a collaborative manner, no matter what.

 We reserve the right to kill any piece of in-progress or completed work prior to publication.
 A small kill fee will be issued for time and effort, determined on a case-by-case basis.